 Finding time to write this article has been difficult.
 Is that because I’m too busy, or because I take time for granted, oblivious to it flowing steadily down the drain?
 (In the interest of job security, let's say it's not the latter.)

 2. Identify your goals

-These aren’t life goals, per se – just short-term but significant projects.
+These aren’t life goals – just short-term but significant projects.
 Because of that, says Walz, “Your goals are going to change.
 It’s something you’re always evaluating.”
-Spend time on clearly identifying them and their components.
-In fact, write them down.
+Spend time clearly identifying them and their components.

 3. Make a list

-Walz likes lists, and believes other people do, too.
+Walz likes lists and believes others do, too.
 “I think people like that feeling of crossing things off – that accomplishment.
 Also, just getting it all down on paper can certainly relieve some anxiety.”

 4. Don’t put it off

-Most workdays end up looking like scoreboards for competing priorities, with some getting too far ahead, others too far behind.
+Most workdays end up looking like scoreboards for competing priorities, with some taking the lead and others falling behind.
 So where should you invest resources to level the playing field?

-One way to help make those decisions is to plot important aspects of your job at the ends of spokes in a wheel.
-Then rate from one to 10 how you much energy and attention you currently devote to each, plotting a one by the hub, a 10 at the outter terminus.
-“Then you connect the dots,” says Walz.
-The result is supposed to be a circle, "but it rarely is.”
-The diagram shows where to start evening things out.
+One way to help decide is to plot important aspects of your job at the ends of spokes in a wheel.
+Rate from one to 10 how much energy and attention you currently devote to each, plotting a "one" near the hub, a 10 at the outer terminus, and everything else in between.